 - Civil lawsuit(s) against you.

 The consequences of a DUI in Idaho are serious.
 If you are facing a DUI, you need serious legal representation.
-Fortunately, our DUI defense attorneys at May, Rammell & Wells are experienced in this field of law and can help you pursue the best possible outcome in your case.
+Fortunately, our attorneys at May, Rammell & Wells are experienced in this field of law and can help you pursue the best possible outcome in your case.